codewithgaji/Generative-Ai/README.md

 - **NumPy**: For numerical computations and handling multi-dimensional arrays.
 - **Scikit-learn**: For machine learning algorithms and data preprocessing.

-## How to Use This Repository
-- Check out the individual Jupyter Notebooks for each topic to learn concepts step-by-step.
-- Follow along with the code and explanations to understand how each tool contributes to AI development.
-- Experiment with the code to deepen your understanding.

 ## Final Thoughts
 Learning is a gradual process.
 You don’t need to know everything at once.
 Focus on understanding the basics first, and revisit concepts as needed.